Skip to main content

 Drink plenty of water to prevent dehydration.
 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
 If you get severe diarrhoea from a stomach bug or illness, tell your doctor.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor first.

-If you take contraceptive pills and you have severe diarrhoea for over 24 hours, your contraception may not protect you from pregnancy.
+If you take the combined pill or progestogen-only pill and you have severe diarrhoea for over 24 hours, your contraception may not protect you from pregnancy.
 Check the pill packet for advice.

 Headaches